OctopusDeploy/blog/blog/2020-06/getting-started-with-kind-and-octopus/index.md

  - Octopus
 ---

-When getting started with Kubernetes, the sheer number of tools and options available can present a significant hurdle to be jumped before it is possible to deploy even the most simple example application.
+When getting started with Kubernetes, the sheer number of tools and options available can present a significant hurdle to be jumped before deploying even the most simple example application.
 Unlike most other platforms, Kubernetes does not provide a standard package that you can download and install onto your local development PC.
 The community has filled this void with many different options like [Minikube](https://github.com/kubernetes/minikube), [MicroK8s](https://microk8s.io/), [k3s](https://k3s.io/), and [Docker Desktop with Kubernetes](https://www.docker.com/blog/docker-windows-desktop-now-kubernetes/).

 For this blog post we'll look at [kind](https://kind.sigs.k8s.io/).
-Although any of the perviously mentioned solutions are excellent choices, I prefer kind because it works seamlessly across all major operating systems and plays nicely in [WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-about), which makes it easy for Windows developers jumping between Windows and Linux.
+Although any of the previously mentioned solutions are excellent choices, I prefer kind because it works seamlessly across all major operating systems and plays nicely in [WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-about), which makes it easy for Windows developers jumping between Windows and Linux.

 ## Installing kind